vkbo/novelWriter/docs/source/usage_writing.rst

 context menu.
 If you have a middle mouse button, middle-clicking on the document will also open it in the viewer.

-The document viewed does not have to be the same document as currently being edited.
+The document viewed does not have to be the same document as the one currently being edited.
 However, If you *are* viewing the same document, pressing :kbd:`Ctrl+R` again will update the document with your latest changes.
-You can also press the reload button in the top--right corner of the view panel, next to the close button, to achieve the same thing.
+You can also press the reload button in the top--right corner of the viewer panel, next to the close button, to achieve the same thing.

 In the viewer :term:`references<reference>` become clickable links.
 Clicking them will replace the content of the viewer with the content of the document the reference points to.